StackVista/stackstate-docs/setup/agent/docker.md

 ```
 {% endcode %}

-Documentation for the available StackState integrations, including how to configure the associated Agent checks, can be found on the [StackPacks &gt; Integrations pages](../../stackpacks/integrations/).
+Documentation for the available Rancher Observability integrations, including how to configure the associated Agent checks, can be found on the [StackPacks &gt; Integrations pages](../../stackpacks/integrations/).

 ### Proxy configuration